Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### The developers at your company plan to publish an app named App11641655 to Azure.
 You need to ensure that the app is registered to Azure Active Directory (Azure AD).
 The registration must use the sign-on URLs of <https://app.contoso.com>.
 To complete this task, sign in to the Azure portal and modify the Azure resources

 - [ ] BRAK ODPOWIEDZI

-### You use Azure Security Center for the centralized policy management of three Azure subscriptions.
-You use several policy definitions to manage the security of the subscriptions.
-You need to deploy the policy definitions as a group to all three subscriptions.
-Solution: You create a policy definition and assignments that are scoped to resource groups.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### From Azure Security Center, you create a custom alert rule.
 You need to configure which users will receive an email message when the alert is triggered.
 What should you do?